-The Woodside Condominium Retirement Community, a fourteen (14) unit/seven (7) duplex major subdivision on an 11 acre property located on Gray Road and Swett Road, was approved by the Planning Board on March 11, 2019.
-This application amends the plan with an additional thirty-six (36) residential dwelling units in eighteen (18) duplexes, for a total of 50 dwelling units.
+Woodside Condominium Retirement Community project originally consisted of fourteen (14) unit/seven (7) duplex major subdivision on an 11 acre property located on Gray Road and Swett Road; approved by the Planning Board on March 11, 2019.
+It was amended with an additional thirty-six (36) residential dwelling units in eighteen (18) duplexes, to be built in a second phase, for a total of 50 dwelling units approved in November 2019.

 The property is located across the street from the Windham Community Park/Community Garden/Public Safety Building in the Windham Center Growth Area.
-The project will construct an additional 1,000 feet of roadway that will include a second connection to Gray Road.
-The scope of the Planning Board's review of the elements of the Phase 1 approved plan should be limited to the criteria impacted by the proposed amendment.
-The applicant should more clearly show on the plans what aspects of the Phase 1 approval are to be amended by this application.